 Our suppliers are encouraged to support our sustainable aims.

 Our catering provider now uses many environmentally friendly items such as paper straws and veggie ware takeaway boxes and cups, and they are moving from hard plastic four-pint bottles of milk to pouches which are 82% less plastic.

-In October 2019 the Leeds Trinity pledged to Divest from Fossil fuel investments
+In October 2019 Leeds Trinity pledged to divest from Fossil fuel investments.